taoky/tsumugu/README.md

           Skip relative path regex if they exist.
 Supports multiple --compare-size-only <COMPARE_SIZE_ONLY>
-          Relative path regex for those compare size only **after** HEAD (head_before_get on) or GET (head_before_get off) --allow-mtime-from-parser
+          Relative path regex for those compare size only **after** HEAD (head_before_get on) or GET (head_before_get off) --trust-mtime-from-parser
-          Allow mtime from parser if not available from HTTP headers --apt-packages
+          Allow mtime from parser if not available from HTTP headers [aliases: allow-mtime-from-parser] --apt-packages
           (Experimental) APT Packages file parser to find out missing packages --yum-packages